-1) Take time to meet managers outside of your team.
-Managers here are very open to meeting with interns, and you never know who you'll end up working with in the future - Allison, Technology Assistant Vice President
+Managers here are very open to meeting with interns, and you never know who you'll end up working with in the future - Allison, Technology Assistant Vice President.

-2) The fast pace will test your organizational skills.
 Keep a daily log of the tasks and meetings you need to manage.
 When you receive an assignment, confirm timings and expectations.
-This will help avoid confusion down the road - Joe, Credit Risk Analyst
+This will help avoid confusion down the road - Joe, Credit Risk Analyst.

-3) Don't be discouraged if meetings do not go as planned or if they are cancelled.
+If meetings do not go as planned or if they are cancelled.
 It happens.
-Just follow-up and stay punctual - Tim, Equity Sales Analyst
+Just follow-up and stay punctual - Tim, Equity Sales Analyst.

-7) Try to learn every aspect of the job - the technical side as well as the basics.
-And take on any task assigned to you.
-Even the most routine assignment can lead to something more interesting - Madelaine, Compliance Analyst
+From the technical side, to the basics.
+Try and take on any task assigned to you.
+Even the most routine assignment can lead to something more interesting - Madelaine, Compliance Analyst.

-9) Keep in touch with the people you got to know during recruiting, even if they're not in your group this summer.
-They can be great mentors! - Jerry, Banking Associate
+Even if they're not in your group this summer.
+They can be great mentors! - Jerry, Investment Banking Associate

-11) Sometimes it's easier to just pick up the phone and call than send a lengthy email.
+Sometimes it's easier to just pick up the phone and call than send a lengthy email.
 Be sure to keep your emails short and sweet.
-And don't forget to spell-check - Appy, Technology Analyst
+And don't forget to spell-check - Appy, Technology Analyst.